 it is an independent organisation accountable to a defined constituency and the wider community

-Our existing "social enterprise" partners
+Our "social enterprise" partners

-Cyrenians Farm - our investment supports their production of fruit and vegetables for sale in the local area, as well as other aspects of the farm's work.
+Cyrenians Farm - our investment has supported their production of fruit and vegetables for sale in the local area, as well as other aspects of the farm's work.
 In addition, the farm has an income stream from hosting corporate team building events.
 The wider Cyrenians operation in the Lothians also includes a food waste recycling business (CORE), and support to assist people into employment.
 For more information, see their partner page and the links given there to the Cyrenians websites.

-Pucheng Country Women's Sustainable Development Association - our investment supports microfinance loans to women in this poor rural county in northwest China.
+Pucheng Country Women's Sustainable Development Association - our investment supported microfinance loans to women in this poor rural county in northwest China.
 The ultimate goal of each loan is to raise the income level of the women and their families, as well as raising their educational and social status.
 Typical uses by the 20 or so households supported to date include agricultural businesses such as fruit orchards, corn, cotton, pigs and sheep.
 For more information, see their partner page.